istopwg/ippeveselfcert/tests/README.md

     Scripts for running the self-certification tests:

-      bonjour-tests.bat   Bonjour Tests for Windows
+      dnssd-tests.bat     DNS-SD Tests for Windows
-      bonjour-tests.sh    Bonjour Tests for Linux and OS X
+      dnssd-tests.sh      DNS-SD Tests for Linux and OS X

       ipp-tests.bat       IPP Tests for Windows
       ipp-tests.sh        IPP Tests for Linux and OS X